 Award Target: Junior Faculty or Fellows

 Download the FWGBD Special Research Grant Award Process Description and Criteria (PDF) HERE

 Download the Download the Specifications for Fulfilling the Grant Requirements (PDF) HERE

 Menstruation, pregnancy, childbirth, and menopause present unique challenges in women and girls with blood disorders.
-Undiagnosed, untreated blood disorders in women have medical consequences at every life stage.
-Delay and/or failure in diagnosing and appropriately treating blood disorders in women and girls are major public health problems, resulting in significant morbidity, reduced quality of life, days lost from work and school, unnecessary invasive procedures and high healthcare costs.
+Undiagnosed, untreated blood disorders in women have profound medical consequences at every life stage.
+Delay and/or failure in diagnosing and appropriately managing blood disorders in women and girls are major public health problems, resulting in significant morbidity, reduced quality of life, days lost from work and school, unnecessary invasive procedures, and high healthcare costs.

-It took the experience and training of three internationally recognized physicians in women’s blood disorders, Drs.
-Andra James, obstetrics and gynecology, Barbara Konkle and Roshni Kulkarni, hematology, underscored the need for a foundation focused on education and awareness.
-Their discussions culminated in the Foundation for Women & Girls with Blood Disorders (FWGBD).
-In 2010, the FWGBD, a non-profit 501(c)3 organization, was launched to serve as a single site, single source of information and education for physicians and healthcare providers.
+The experience, training, and dedication of three internationally recognized physicians in women’s blood disorders, Dr. Andra James, in obstetrics and gynecology, and Drs.
+Barbara Konkle and Roshni Kulkarni, in hematology, is what led to the recognition that a foundation focused on education and awareness in these areas was clearly needed.
+Their discussions and efforts culminated in the Foundation for Women & Girls with Blood Disorders (FWGBD).
+In 2010, the FWGBD, a non-profit 501(c)3 organization, was founded to serve as a single-site, single-source of information and education for physicians and healthcare providers.

 FWGBD’s Mission is to ensure that all women and girls with blood disorders are correctly diagnosed and optimally managed at every life stage by: